Boundary phase transitions of two-dimensional quantum critical XXZ model: Boundary critical behavior with a dangling two-leg ladder

 \section{Boundary critical behavior with a dangling two-leg ladder}

 In this section, we study the boundary critical behavior of the 2D quantum XXZ model with a dangling two-leg ladder, which is illustrated in Fig. \ref{fig:lattice} (b).
 The same strategy as in the dangling spin chain case is adopted.
-We first depict the phase diagram of the two-leg ladder, then examine the stability of each phase against a weak coupling to the critical bulk states.
+We first review the bosonization of the two-leg ladder and depict its phase diagram for completeness \cite{Tsvelik2003, Gogolin2004, Schulz1986, Strong1992, Watanabe1993, Strong1994, Shelton1996, Orignac1998}, then examine the stability of each phase against a weak coupling to the critical bulk state.
+We also numerically solve the coupled RG equations with given bare coupling constants as the initial conditions to verify the above perturbative analysis and to explore the nonperturbative regime with relatively strong coupling between the ladder and the bulk state.